Vedang12d/monorepo-relative-ci-test/README.md

   ```

 Remember that this command operates within the context of your workspace, so it will affect all packages that share dependencies.
 Happy coding! 🚀

+> [!TODO]
+> Fix Naming confusion of clear:all and clear script across all packages